Larva-Soup/Larva-Soup/README.md

   * The reason I gained an interest in coding was a similar one to the reason I wanted to study biology (if you wanna know you have to give me a job, sorry, I don't make the rules)
   * When I grow up I wanna be a Full stack developer and I'm working towards that, so like when I'm like 60 or so I should be golden
   * Learning is always fun, I've always wanted to know how things work
+  * I'm not a good student but I'm working on that, right now I'm learning how to study properly
-  * I'm gonna keep mistakes while I can, they can be quite fruitful
+  * I'm gonna keep mistakes while I can, they can be quite insightful

 ### :wrench: Technologies and Tools
 ---